 As an intern, you will be hosted by a UW academic department or program and closely supervised by a member of the faculty.
 The internship may be between 3 weeks and 12 months long.

 Note: Dual citizens who are matriculated at foreign universities are eligible for the VISIT program, but green card holders are not eligible.
-In addition, an international student already in the United States on a student visa is generally not allowed to transfer to the VISIT program; if you are considering transferring from another American university, please contact us before starting the application process.
+If you are already in the United States on a student visa and are interested in transferring to the VISIT program, you must contact us before starting the application process.

 Who the Program Is For